Nishchz/Quick-Sort-Algorthm/README.md

 # Quick Sort Algorthm
-Quick Sort implemented using Divide & Conquer.
-Pivot = last element.
-Partition places pivot in correct position.
-Then recursively sort left and right subarrays.
-Time: Best/Average → O(n log n) Worst → O(n²) Space → O(1) (in-place)
+This repository contains a simple and clean implementation of the Quick Sort algorithm using recursion in Java.

+⭐ Features

+Uses the Divide and Conquer strategy

+Pivot = last element of the subarray

+Efficient partitioning logic

+Recursively sorts left and right parts

+Works on any integer array

+📌 File Included

+QuickSort.java — main implementation